dnotq/nabu/repair.md

 ![NABU reset circuit](/images/reset_circuit.jpg "NABU reset circuit")

-Initially I planned on documenting each problem, complete with photos, but after seeing the number of problems I got lazy and just performed the repairs.
+Initially I planned on documenting each problem, but after seeing the number of problems I got lazy and just performed the repairs and taking some photos along the way.

 ### Power connector